craigfrancis/framework/framework/0.1/doc/helpers/session.md

 	session::close();

-And if your done with the session, and want to delete all its values:
+And if you are done with the session, and want to delete all its values:

 	session::destroy();